 Understanding contracts when buying or selling a business

-- all problems have been resolved and agreed in writing with the seller
+Before you agree to sell, make sure that all problems have been resolved and agreed in writing with the buyer.